 - 1. Monitor developments in the salary, working conditions, and employment security of non-regular faculty and develop strategies to protect and enhance the interest of non-regular faculty. - 2.
-Develop and recommend to the Presidents' Council a program of bargaining and lobbying objectives to advance the interests of non-regular faculty. - 3.
+Monitor the effects of the removal of mandatory retirement at FPSE locals and the effectiveness of any Transition to Retirement initiatives and their compliance with FPSE policies.
+Make action recommendations on Transition to Retirement matters from time to time as deemed necessary. - 3.
+Develop and recommend to the Presidents' Council a program of bargaining and lobbying objectives to advance the interests of non-regular faculty. - 4.
 Examine and recommend to the Presidents' Council collective action in support of the policy statements of this Committee.